josephdimarc0/Evilginx-Operational-Architecture/README.md

 ➺ Only create proxy hosts for traffic whose responses contain your target's hostname.
 For example, if targeting Microsoft, proxy only traffic with Microsoft hostnames in the response (response body, headers); ignore traffic that does not contain Microsoft hostnames in the response.

+➺ Always check for Glassbox network traffic when reverse proxying — it’s a security tool.
+It may send collected data to external URLs (block them if needed) and might compare the DOM to a static version.

 ➺ I have seen people setting up `phish_sub` with the same pattern as `orig_sub`, (e.g. `phish_sub: 'secure', orig_sub: 'secure'`) don't do that!.

 ➺ Set up DNS A records `@` AND `*` pointing to you VPS IP.